 With the potential for lifelong injury and the devastating loss of life, there are long-term financial burdens on the victims and their families as a result of the Astroworld Festival tragedy.
 Even though it may seem early, it is useful to start thinking about the best way to proceed as the attorney or plaintiff in these cases.
 With multiple cases filed, this could turn into multiparty action and result in a mass settlement.
 These types of cases can take years for litigation to complete.
 To ensure the result is one that best meets the financial future of those impacted, it is important to take a few initial steps.

 It is likely this litigation will resolve using a qualified settlement fund (QSF), a tool that not only helps organize and administer the settlement monies, but also gives plaintiffs and their attorneys more time to plan for the money and to consider the best tax strategies.
 The Astroworld Festival qualified settlement fund would be administered by a settlement planning company who also ensures the multiple parties involved all receive proper accounting and distribution.

-Once the settlement is in the QSF, a company like Milestone would work with the plaintiffs to establish the right financial plan to allow for the victims and their families to move forward with security and stability after this tragedy.
-Furthermore, we would work with the plaintiffs’ attorneys to assess if they would like to defer their attorney fees and plan for their own financial futures as well.
+Once the settlement is in the QSF, a company like Milestone would work with the plaintiffs to establish the right financial plan to allow them to move forward with security and stability.

 Our hearts go out to all affected by the events of November 5th.
 The experts at Milestone Consulting are available to talk to anyone affected by the Astroworld Festival.